- 1 cup dark baking cocoa

 - Dissolve cocoa in boiling water; cool.
 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking soda, baking powder and salt; add to the creamed mixture alternately with buttermilk and cocoa mixture, beating well after each addition.

 - Pour into three greased and floured 9-in. round baking pans.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For caramel layer: Line a 9-in. round pan with foil and grease the foil with butter.
 Sprinkle with pecans; set aside.